Internet kill switch: United Kingdom

 In the United Kingdom, the Communications Act 2003 and the Civil Contingencies Act 2004 allow the Secretary of State for Culture, Media and Sport to suspend Internet services, either by ordering Internet service providers to shut down operations or by closing Internet exchange points.
 A representative of the Department for Culture, Media and Sport said in 2011 that:

 It would have to be a very serious threat for these powers to be used, something like a major cyber attack.
 The powers are subject to review and if it was used inappropriately there could be an appeal to the competitions appeal tribunal.
 Any decision to use them would have to comply with public law and the Human Rights Act.

 Dr. Peter Gradwell, a trustee of the Nominet Trust, criticized the provisions in the Communications Act:

 The legislation also includes the requirement to make compensatory payments for loss or damage.
 Would the Government want to foot the bill for switching off a multi- billion-pound industry?
 If a notice is served on an ISP and ignored, the penalty is only a fine.
 If the public were massing on the streets of London, I believe that many internet providers would be happy to argue the legitimacy of such a penalty in court.

 United States

 History

 The prospect of cyberwarfare during the 2000s has prompted the drafting of legislation by US officials, but worldwide the implications of actually "killing" the Internet has prompted criticism of the idea in the United States.
 During the Arab Spring in Tunisia, Egypt, and Libya access to the Internet was denied in an effort to limit peer networking to facilitate organization.
-While the effects of shutting off information access are controversial, the topic of a kill switch does remain to be resolved.
+While the effects of shutting off information access are controversial, the topic of a kill switch does remain to be resolved legally.